dotleon/cheapis/README.md

 # cheapis

+v0.1 issues:
+- SOD-323 diodes are not the easiest to solder, they're also not the cheapest
+- most ubs cables cannot be plugged in when the pro micro is soldered in an usual way (upright, with the usually included pins), because of the top middle buttons.
+It has to be solderes upside down, flush with the keyboard pcb.

 Cheapis was inspired by ferris and sweep.

 It is the cheapest alternative to the above keyboards (that still has a PCB) as it is sub 100x100mm in size so it can be ordered for a very low price and it only needs one controller (Pro Micro or alternative).